 Module level power electronics (MLPEs) like microinverters or power optimizers typically have 25 year warranties.
 This means that if you install a SolarEdge string + power optimizer system, the individual components usually have two different product warranty terms: 12 years for the string inverter, and 25 years for the power optimizers.

 Another way to think about the various products covered under inverter warranties is where they sit.
 For example, power optimizers and microinverters are located on your roof and are typically warrantied for 25 years.
-For wall equipment, typically the inverters themselves will be located on the wall for string inverters (and are typically warrantied 12 years) whereas the envoys, combiners, and aggregators are located on the wall for microinverters (and are typically warrantied 5 years).
+For wall equipment, typically the inverters themselves will be located on the wall for string inverters (and are typically warrantied at least 10 years) whereas the envoys, combiners, and aggregators are located on the wall for microinverters (and are typically warrantied 5 years).

 For both string inverters and microinverters, the communications equipment is typically warrantied 5 years as well.

 Inverter replacement: what happens if your product is no longer available?

 Let’s say you have a solar inverter that dies after nine years – inverter technology continues to advance, and by then, your manufacturer will probably have a brand new product stock.
 Will they be able to replace your broken inverter?

 Many companies will keep older products in stock for a good amount of time, or will otherwise offer to replace your inverter with a comparable, recent option.
 Alternatively, some manufacturers guarantee that they will provide a refund on the off chance that they can’t replace your product.